jautschbach/nbotools/README.md

 orbital (GTO)
 basis.
-Features such as orbital transformations, localization, and others, where no explicit information re. basis set exponents or contraction is neededi, should work also for Slater-type orbital (STO) basis sets, such as with `.47` files coming from calculations with the Amsterdam Density Functional code (https://www.scm.com).
+Features such as orbital transformations, localization, and others, where no explicit information re. basis set exponents or contraction is needed, should work also for Slater-type orbital (STO) basis sets, such as with `.47` files coming from calculations with the Amsterdam Density Functional code (https://www.scm.com).